 The Masada Snake Path is one of the most iconic hikes in Israel.
-Starting from the base of Masada, a famous fortress which stands beside the Dead Sea, the Snake Path winds its way up approximately 400 meters from the lowest place on earth, the Dead Sea, to the peak where archaeological remains tell a story of heroism and endurance, and magnificent views across the Dead Sea and the Moab Mountains of Jordan on the other side, can be enjoyed.
+Starting from the base of Masada, a famous fortress which stands beside the Dead Sea, the Snake Path winds its way up approximately 400 meters from the lowest place on earth, the Dead Sea, to the peak where archaeological remains tell a story of heroism and endurance, and magnificent views of the Dead Sea and the Moab Mountains of Jordan on the other side, can be enjoyed.

 The fortress at Masada was built by King Herod, conquered by a group of Jewish zealots, and was besieged by the Romans soon after.
 Rather than be captured, the zealots decided to commit suicide, and their story of heroism and courage is recounted to this day.
 Masada is one of Israel’s most popular, iconic and impressive sites and one which has a great story.
 You can read more about it in our article about Masada.